-Applications for IJURR Foundation Studentships 2021 are NOW CLOSED.
-Successful applicants will be informed by the end of April 2021.
+APPLICATIONS for IJURR Foundation Studentships 2023 will be open 1st DECEMBER 2022 to 31st JANUARY 2023.
+Successful candidates will be contacted by end of April 2023.
 Late applications will not be considered under any circumstances and no correspondence will be entered into.

 For details of past awardees see here.

 If you have any queries, please contact: IJURR Foundation Studentship Enquiry